zzzbia/random-password-generator/README.md

   - Confirm if including Numeric Characters
   - Confirm if including Special Characters
 - Atleast one character type should be selected
-- Password that is generated matchese the criteria
+- Password that is generated matches the password criteria
 - Password is displayed in an alert or written to the page

 ## Deployed Link

+## 🖼️ Images and Screenshots

 ## References 📝